Skip to main content (Press Enter).

 Statistics User Forum

-The Royal Statistical Society’s Statistics User Forum (SUF) aims to be the strategic voice of users of official statistics.
+The Statistics User Forum (SUF), supported by the Office for National Statistics, aims to be the strategic voice of users of official statistics.
 The Forum acts as an umbrella organisation for user groups, each of which covers a particular area across the spectrum of official statistics.
 Through the Forum we enable open and constructive dialogue between users and producers of official statistics and encourage communication across the user community.

 Back to Library